In last year's Class 6A, District 7 final, Sickles knocked off Countryside after losing eight straight matches to the Cougars.

 Sickles (13-11) overpowered Mitchell at Gaither, 25-21, 14-25, 25-21, 25-17.
 Mitchell showed signs of life in the second game, butSickles easily handled the next two.

 Lauren Ramsey led the Gryphons with 13 kills.
 Setter Madi Comperry had a team-high 28 assists.

 Gryphons coach Robert Brashear was excited for the rematch.

-Countryside easily handled host Gaither, rolling to victory 25-6, 25-8, 25-9.
-The Cougars never trailed, and quickly opened up double-digit leads in each game.
+Countryside easily handled Gaither, rolling to victory 25-6, 25-8, 25-9.
+The Cougars never trailed in the match, and quickly opened up double-digit leads in each game.

 "We serve tough and that was the difference," Cougars coach Kaylyn Bayly said.
 "They couldn't run an offense because of it."

 "Between us, it's always a good match," she said.
 "It's one of those games where it doesn't matter what the match is, it'll be good.